You are here

 We will use this information to identify key trends and issues.

-The data is used in our new approach to regulation during coronavirus, the emergency support framework.
+The data is used in our new approach to regulation during coronavirus, the transitional monitoring approach.
 This enables us to work with you in a more targeted, responsive and collaborative way, helping you on issues such as how to access PPE or workforce challenges.

 If you provide this information daily, via the appropriate route, the data can be shared with the Local Government Association, clinical commissioning groups and other local bodies.
 This means that you will get the support you need, and that local authorities and local resilience forums can get the information they require to ensure business continuity and to make business critical decisions.